Gregory Smith

 BIO

-Smith’s broadcast credits range from major network themes including the ubiquitous CBS logo to underscores for the various Star Trek dramas, Warner Bros. cartoons, as well as sports themes for ESPN, TNT, ABC, Headline News, the NY Mets, the New Jersey Devils, and the Tampa Bay Lightning.
+Smith’s broadcast credits include composing scores for the Star Trek TV shows, Warner Bros.
+Cartoons, themes for CBS, TNT, ABC, Headline News Sports, ESPN, and major sports teams including the NY Mets, the New Jersey Devils, and the Tampa Bay Lightning.
 On the grandest scale, Smith composed the music for the Salt Lake Paralympic opening ceremonies broadcast worldwide by ABC.
-He has written hundreds of commercial soundtracks for numerous companies.

 As a conductor, Smith has recorded with orchestras in London, San Francisco, Prague, Salt Lake City, Seattle, and numerous studio orchestras in New York, Los Angeles, and Nashville.